-PTHA 2336 PRACTICUM II - PHYSICAL THERAPIST ASSISTANT (0-0-40) CREDIT 3 Prerequisites: Admission to the PTA Program
+PTHA 2366 PRACTICUM II - PHYSICAL THERAPIST ASSISTANT (0-0-30) CREDIT 3 Prerequisites: Admission to the PTA Program

-A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Practical, general workplace training supported by an individualized learning plan developed by the employer, college, and student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 This course provides the fourth semester Physical Therapist Assistant (PTA) student a supervised application of previously learned techniques and skills in the rehabilitation of patients in selected clinical facilities affiliated with the college.
 The focus is on safe, legal, ethical and effective use of physical therapy interventions.
 This course also fosters the development of communication skills, interpersonal relationships and professionalism required for the healthcare field.
 Supervision of the student at the entry level is provided by the staff of the affiliating institutions and is coordinated by the college faculty.